Reviewed Online Resources

 (EU Agency)

 The site is well laid out and works well.
 It provides access to agency publications and initiatives as well as European legislation on OSH matters in most European languages.
 Each member state provides a Health and Safety 'focal point' which can be reached simply from the European site.
 The national focal points have the same interface as the Agency site which simplifies use.
 They provide links to national sources of information on government legislation, standards and codes of practice as well as to selected national institutions and companies concerned with Health and Safety.
 They do not, at present, have links to voluntary organisations such as victim support groups.
-(Reviewed November 2007)
+(Reviewed November 2007; checked August 2025)

 European Federation of Building and Woodworkers (EFBWW)